eclipse-theia/theia-website/src/docs/services_and_contributions.md

 ## Dependency Injection (DI)

-Theia uses the DI framework [InversifyJS](http://inversify.io/) to wire up the different components including services and contribution points.
+Theia uses the DI framework [InversifyJS](http://inversify.io/) to wire ups the difference services and contributions points.

-Theia uses the DI framework InversifyJS to wire up the different components including services and contribution points.
-DI decouples the consumers of services -- i.e. the dependencies of those consumers -- from the actual creation and retrieval of those services.
+Dependency injection decouples the consumers of services -- i.e. the dependencies of those consumers -- from the actual creation and retrieval of those services.
 As an example, if you want to use a service, you neither have to instantiate it, nor do you need to manually retrieve it from somewhere.
-Instead, the DI container injects the services on creation of your component.
-The DI container resolves the dependency for you and, if necessary, even instantiates it on the fly.
+Instead, the dependency injection container injects the services on creation of your component.
+The dependency injection container resolves the dependency for you and, if necessary, even instantiates it on the fly.
 With that, the consumer of services doesn’t need to worry where they come from and you can easily exchange the actual implementations of services later on without having to change the consumers.
-The DI container works based on some configuration you provide on startup through so-called container modules.
+The dependency injection container works based on some configuration you provide on startup through so-called container modules.

 We will provide examples on how to use dependency injection in the sections “Services” and “Contributing to contribution points” below.

-DI is an integral part of Theia.
+Dependency injection is an integral part of Theia.
 Therefore, we highly recommend learning at least the basics of [InversifyJS](http://inversify.io/).
 For more details, please also refer to [this article on how dependency injection works in Theia](https://eclipsesource.com/blogs/2018/11/28/how-to-inversify-in-eclipse-theia/)

 ## Using Services